PeterShortino20/twitter/README.md

-# twitter
+# Pdf-to-twitter

-# This is a project working with the twitter api
+This project scrapes the text from any PDF on your local machine.
+The new text gets cleaned and neatly sorted for future information retrieval.
+That information is used to populate tweets at a certain time interval.